ShantNarkizian/Calculator/README.md

 calculator
 ===
-This program performs arithmetic operations on matrices that are represented by a list ADT
+This project performs arithmetic operations on matrices that are represented by a list ADT

 ## files: